 If video marketing is the future, then the future is here.
-You’re at the right place if you’ve been wondering whether it’s worth putting your mind and money into video marketing.
-Do you have enough resources to create videos?
+You’re at the right place if you’ve been wondering whether it’s worth putting the resources into video marketing for your business .
+Do you have enough resources to create videos ?
 Are enough people in your target audience interested in videos?
 And in the end, will it be worth the effort?
 In short: yes.

 1. Internet Users Everywhere Enjoy Video Content

 More and more, video content is being watched.

 In 2020, the number of people watching digital videos in the US reached 244.4 million — hitting year-over-year growth levels that far exceed what experts had predicted (Business Insider, 2020).